 “According to PwC, organizations that used HRA for compliance and risk management reported a reduction in law breaches of 32% and a cut of 41% in the cost of legal processes.”

 Enhanced Diversity and Inclusion

-AI-driven analytics help detect inequality in hiring, promotion or compensation as it would create an avenue for promoting diversity.
+AI-driven analytics help detect inequality in hiring, promotion, or compensation as it creates an avenue for promoting diversity.
 Highlighting areas of unconscious or conscious bias in HR makes it easier to make any workplace inclusion.